dotmpe/user-conf/doc/lib/class-uc.rst

 lib should use any of these routines from their lib 'load' or 'init' hooks.

-After the class 'load' hook for a type, the Class:static_type[<Type>] and optional Class:libs[<Type>] should be defined.
+After the class 'load' hook for a type, the Class:static_type[<Type>] and other declarations should be done.
+E.g. the optional Class:libs[<Type>] and Class:rel-types[<Type> should be defined.
 The calls implemented by the type must be in function class_<Type>_.

 The function class-load-all can be used to do all of above based on the list